List of international cricket five-wicket hauls at Basin Reserve

 Basin Reserve is a cricket stadium in the New Zealand city of Wellington.
 It has hosted international cricket matches since 1930 and is the oldest Test cricket ground in the country still in use, with the first Test match on the ground being played in January 1930 between New Zealand and England.
-It has hosted men's and women's Test and One Day International (ODI) matches as well as women's Twenty20 International (T20I) matches.
-As of February 2019, the ground has been venue for 66 Test matches, 45 ODIs and two women's T20I matches.
+It has hosted men's and women's Test and One Day International (ODI) matches, as well as women's Twenty20 International (T20I) matches.
+As of February 2019, the ground has been the venue for 66 Test matches, 45 ODIs and two women's T20I matches.